pratheeshrk451/whatapp-develeopement/README.md

 # whatapp-develeopement
-In this code is used to develope the chat application
+In this code is used to develope a chat application